machaao/machaao-samples/index.rst

    :align: center
    :alt: MessengerX.io - Bots everywhere!

-   MessengerX SDK - v0.751 - Beta - My Bots
+   MessengerX Multi Bot SDK - v0.751 - Beta - My Bots

 The issue of customer acquisition has been plaguing the chatbot industry for sometime now.